-38,800 subscriptions have been recorded to date5, of which 13,600 annual subscriptions.
-This grew from 15,000 subscriptions recorded at the end of May 20126, of which 6,000 were annual .
-This significant increase in the number of users in a few months may signal the onset of an exponential adoption pattern, particularly at a time when Bolloré plans to improve and expand the service with its new round of financing obtained in September 2012 from the European Investment Bank of €75 million7.
+38,800 subscriptions have been recorded to date, of which 13,600 annual subscriptions.
+This grew from 15,000 subscriptions recorded at the end of May 2012, of which 6,000 were annual .
+This significant increase in the number of users in a few months may signal the onset of an exponential adoption pattern, particularly at a time when Bolloré plans to improve and expand the service with its new round of financing obtained in September 2012 from the European Investment Bank of $\epsilon$ 75 million.
 The low number of annual subscriptions may be due to the fact that much of the value of the service lies in its flexibility and appeal as a short-term, perhaps last-minute, solution for drivers without a car.
-On June 15 2012, Autolib' launched an offer for the corporate market segment, after a market study estimated that 315,000 people could be interested by such an offer and several hundred firms inquired about this possibility3.
-An important aspect of the business model is its versatility: the charging stations can also be used to charge private EVs for a subscription fee of 180€/year.
+On June 15 2012, Autolib' launched an offer

-3 Vélib' is the one of the largest bike-sharing services in the world, run by the Paris Town Hall since 2007, with over 65,000 rides per day, 20,000 bikes and 1,800 stations.
+3 Vélib' is the one of the largest bike-sharing services in the world, run by the Paris Town Hall since 2007, with over $65{,}000$ rides per day, 20,000 bikes and 1,800 stations.
 En.Vélib.paris.fr